Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 		-- finished
 	# Changed
 	1. Change the overall style to a more stable way
 		-- finished
+	2. Add sticky style to all th in table
+		-- finished
 	# Fixed
 	1. Fix the bug that uxMove function is not work at inner table by change the target